Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields: Results and discussions

-Fig.~\ref{fig:M2plot} shows the dilepton yields for collisional and anomalous corrections as a function of transverse momentum for $M=2$ GeV and various $Q$ values.
-As seen in the previous case, we observe a decrement in the anomalous spectra over the entire $p_T$ for all $Q\equiv\hat{q}/T^3$ values.
-It is to be noted that this suppression is clearly observed for lower $p_T$ and $Q$.
-For $Q=20$, the suppression in the spectra is $\sim11\%$ at $p_T=0.5$ GeV and at $p_T=2.5$ GeV, it reduced to $\sim7\%$.
-We observe a decrease of $\sim12\%$ and $\sim7\%$ with $p_T=1.5$ GeV for $Q=10, 30$ respectively.
-Our analysis indicates that the effects of collisional terms are nominal compared to the collisionless anomalous transport case.
-This is in line with the argument of Ref. \cite{Asakawa:2006jn} that the $2\rightarrow2$ elastic collisions have only marginal contributions to transport coefficients as compared to that from the turbulent chromo fields described through effective Vlasov-Boltzmann equation.
+{Fig.~\ref{fig:M2plot} shows the dilepton yields for collisional and anomalous corrections as a function of transverse momentum for $M=2$ GeV with different $Q$ values.
+Though, the effect of both the corrections is to increase the equilibrium dilepton yield at large $p_T$, the enhancement is found to be lesser when collisional terms are included.
+It is to be noted that difference between the two corrections is visibly observed for high $p_T$ and small $Q$.
+Our analysis indicates that the dilepton yield in the presence of collisional terms is lesser when compared to the collisionless anomalous transport case.} {This is in line with the argument of Ref. \cite{Asakawa:2006jn} that the $2\rightarrow2$ elastic collisions have only marginal contributions to transport coefficients as compared to that from the turbulent chromo fields described through effective Vlasov-Boltzmann equation.}

+{In Fig.~\ref{fig:rate1}, we plot the thermal dilepton yields in the presence of collisional and anomalous corrections observed for $M=1.5$ GeV and $Q=10$.
+Corresponding yields obtained in the $M_{eff} \rightarrow M$ limit are also plotted for comparison.
+As expected, we observe that the medium interaction effects suppress the spectra throughout the entire $p_T$ range compared to the $M_{eff} \rightarrow M$ limit.
+It can be seen that the difference between collisional and anomalous corrections at large $p_T$ is more visible when medium interaction effects are included.
+As the strength of momentum anisotropy varies with the evolution of medium, our results have a strong dependence on the temperature of the medium, time scale of instability in the medium and the choice of jet quenching parameter.} It must be noted that the results presented here incorporate the effects of medium interactions on the cross-section, whereas in Ref.~\cite{Chandra:2016dwy}, these effects were not considered while calculating the dilepton spectra in the presence of anomalous transport.